ECheynet/skewWindSim/README.md

 -    A Matlab livescript **Documentation**.mlx showing the case of a Diamond geometry

+-    A Matlab livescript **regular_grid**.mlx showing the case of a regulat grid and data are saved in a format similar to windSimFast

 -    The Matlab function **windSim4D**, which generate the wind field on a 4D grid (3 spatial dimensions, one temporal one)

 -    The functions **getTargetSpectra**, which computes the 1-point auto and cross-spectral densities used as input

+-    The functions **getRegularGrid**, which setup the regular grid for the Example case 2.

 -    The function **getSamplingPara** that provides the time and frequency vector for the initialisation of the simulation